Hare studied under the renowned George Bellows and Robert

 Henri.
 Channing was born in New York, New York.
 He was a portrait

-artist of note who was gay and lived in Ogunquit, Maine and in
+artist of note who was gay and lived in Ogunquit, Maine, and

-was often associated with Mountfort Coolidge, with whom he operated
+with Mountfort Coolidge, with whom he operated a small antiques

-a small antiques business.
-The two men shared a home on Pine
+business.
+The two men shared a home on Pine Hill North,Ogunquit,

-Hill North,Ogunquit, Maine where among Hare's household treasures
+Maine where among Hare's household treasures was a not-so-housebroken

-was a not-so-housebroken but very handsome black and white Belgian
+but very handsome black and white Belgian hare.

 OAA members Channing Hare and Mountfort Coolidge, although